-The variable salary/success fee of the members of the ExCom is set at 45% (CEO) and 40% (COO-CFO) of the overall yearly base salary/management fee based upon annual objectives entirely linked to group results and individual objectives.
-As such, the variable salary/success fee of the ExCom members is considered through the obligation set forward in the Company Code (article 520ter).
+The variable compensation of the members of the ExCom is set at 45% (CEO) and 40% (COO-CFO) of the overall yearly compensation based upon annual objectives entirely linked to group results and individual objectives.
+As such, the variable compensation of the ExCom members is considered through the obligation set forward in the Company Code (article 520ter).